mohanrohit/books-api/docs/step2.md

 ```bash
 npm install express --save
 ```

-and let's see how we can server this basic API.
-Right now, let's not bother about code organization &mdash; we'll come to that soon enough.
+and let's see how we can serve this basic API.
+Right now, let's not bother about code organization, or how to test this API &mdash; we'll come to those soon enough.

 ### Getting a list of books

-Getting a list of books is the easiest of the five operations.
+Getting a list of books is one of the easiest of the five operations.
 There are no validations to make, no special cases, nothing at all but straight retrieval from the database.
-Here's your updated `main.js`:
+Here's the updated `main.js` from last time:

 ```js
 require("dotenv").config();